Though not completely recession-proof, these jobs tend to be in demand no matter what the strength of the economy.

 Skills you'll build:

 Mental health professionals are often needed most during cycles of economic uncertainty.
-Jobs within this field may vary according to scope and responsibility and could include:
+Jobs within this field may vary according to scope and responsibility and include:

 Substance abuse counselor